 Put in the work

-It’s normal to follow the path of least resistance.
+It’s natural to follow the path of least resistance.
 Water does it.
 People do it.
 Patients seeking accurate health information do it, too.
-If it’s difficult to learn something — too much jargon and technical language — patients will find an easier answer.
+If it’s difficult to learn something—too much jargon and technical language—patients will find an easier answer.

 They might tap out after 15 seconds of trying to crack into a dense, technical research paper, but they will spend 30 minutes watching someone with the same amount of credibility and authority on health care as themselves rant about an experience at the doctor’s office supported by some “facts” they found on Google.